istairbn/MicrosoftHPCApp/README.md

 CONFIGURATION

 1. Edit the Bundle file to ensure you are running the scripts on the Headnode and on the preferred timeframe.
+If you have already configured your Headnode with headnode in the role (for example: dev.hpcheadnode.Forwarder) then it will work without configuration.
 	For more on Bundle files, check the Logscape documentation.
 2. If you are using the LogParser, follow the configuration in the separate documentation.